passbutler/passbutler-documentation/Documentation.md

 #### Server Computed Authentication Hash {#server-computed-authentication-hash}

 The [Local Computed Authentication Hash](#local-computed-authentication-hash) sent by the client could be used for direct comparison to the known value.
-But this idea has a major problem: If an attacker gained access to the database (e.g. through a old backup), he could directly use the included hashes to straight forward authenticate as that users via the API without any more knowledge.
+But this idea has a major problem: If an attacker gained access to the database (e.g. through a old backup), he could directly use the included hashes to straight forward authenticate as that users on the server without any more knowledge.

 To avoid this “hash-is-the-password“ situation, the received [Local Computed Authentication Hash](#local-computed-authentication-hash) is hashed again with [PBKDF2-SHA256](#pbkdf2-sha256) using the random salt and iteration count stored in `User.masterPasswordAuthenticationHash` field.
-If the calculated hash matches the hash value also stored in this field, the authentication was successful.
+If the calculated hash matches the hash value also stored in this field, the authentication is successful.

 ### How does the item sharing work?

 For example Alice and Bob living in a shared apartment, Bob wants to use the wireless internet but does not know the WiFi password yet.
-So Alice wants to share its item “Apartment WiFi Password“ to her roommate Bob.
+So Alice wants to share the item “Apartment WiFi Password“ to her roommate Bob.

 1. Alice enters her [Master Password](#master-password) and derives her [Master Key](#master-key)
 2. Alice decrypt its [Master Encryption Key](#master-encryption-key) with the [Master Key](#master-key)